krokoschlange/fysiks/api.md

 or up to three arguments: `height`, `width` and `number`.
 This will create a `height`x`width` matrix filled with `number`.

+A faster way to create a matrix from a table is to call `Matrix:newCheap(table)`.
+However, this does not copy the contents of the table but uses the table itself, which means you must not change it afterwards.

 There is also `Matrix:rotation(euler)` to create a rotation matrix from euler angles, as well as `Matrix:axisAngle(vec)` to create a rotation matrix from an axis-angle